-Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date, which is stated on the blister and on the carton after "EXP".
-The expiry date refers to the last day of that month.
+- Keep this medicine out of the sight and reach of children. - Do not use this medicine after the expiry date, which is stated on the blister and on the carton after 'EXP'.
+The expiry date refers to the last day of that month. - Store below 25°C. - Do not use this medicine if you notice any damage or signs of tampering to the pack. - Do not throw away any medicines via wastewater or household waste.

-This product does not require any special storage conditions.

-Do not use this medicine if you notice any damage or signs of tampering to the pack.

-Do not throw away any medicines via wastewater or household waste.
 Please return unused medicines to your pharmacist.
 These measures will help protect the environment.